What is an Ultrasound?

 Schedule An Ultrasound

-If you would like to come in for an ultrasound, schedule an appointment with an Ob/Gyn specialist at Huey & Weprin Ob/Gyn.
+As ultrasound technology should be used only in medically necessary cases, all ultrasound appointments must be ordered by a provider in our office after your first office visit before they can be scheduled.
 With specialized care and cutting-edge treatments in obstetrics and gynecology, Huey & Weprin Ob/Gyn offers a wide variety of gynecologic and obstetric services from leaders in Ob/Gyn research development.
 Call 937.771.5100 or fill out the form on this page to schedule an appointment.